-WARNING: These outputs are directly connected to the microcontroller and can be damaged if misused.
-They are reserved for signal generation only, not for power supply or anything else!
+WARNING: These outputs are reserved for signal generation only, not for power supply or anything else!
+Incorrect use may cause damage.

-RunCamTM remote-control feature:
+RunCam[TM] remote-control feature:

-If you are using a RunCam $^{\text{TM}}$ camera on board your rocket, you may find it convenient to use the flight computer to remotely control its recording.
+If you are using a RunCam[TM] camera on board your rocket, you may find it convenient to use the flight computer to remotely control its recording.